Divya0319/CPrograms/README.md

 # CPrograms
-C Programs for some usecases, follwing a different approach.
+C Programs for some usecases, following a different approach.

 #### It contains the following programs -